developerslearnit/react-native-skill-test/README.md

 ## Instructions

-step 1.) clone this github repository.
+Step 1.
+Clone this github repository.
 This repository contains a very basic react native application.\
-step 2.)
+Step 2.
 Fix any errors that prevent the project from being built and run.\
-step 3.)
+Step 3.
 Add Cart Icon that shows the cart item counts on the right side of app header\
-step 4.)
+Step 4.
 On the main /src/screens/ProductDetails/ProductDetails.js page there is a button.
 On click of this button using Redux or React Context API, add functionality that adds product item to cart, the item object should have id,productName,price,and quantity\
-step 5.)
+Step 5.
 Create a CartModalScreen within the components folder, the modal should display all items in the cart with the total amount in the bottom of the screen.\
-step 6.)
+Step 6.
 On the newly created CartModalScreen, create a delete function that will remove a cart item and also update the cart total and the item count on the Cart Icon.\

 Bonus points will be awarded for: